degrace1/Autonomous-Line-Tracking-Car/README.md

 c.endAll()
 ```

-you can also get the location of the ball and the distance seperately                                                           :
+you can also get the location of the ball and the distance separately                                                           :

 ```
 from BallCapture import *